Air Kiribati: Board

 Air Kiribati is governed by a board which directly reports to Tekeeua Tarati, the Minister for Information, Communication, Transport and Tourism Development (MICTTD).

 Air Kiribati is 100% owned by the Government of Kiribati.

 CEO

 On 31 July Kobebe Taitai was appointed as acting CEO.

 In February 2020 Captain Philip Statham became CEO after Tarataake Teannaki moved to become Secretary for Information, Communications, Transport and Tourism Development.
 Air Kiribati is looking for a new CEO, after position vacant, since August 2021.
-The position is now only open to Kiribati nationals.
+The position is currently only open to Kiribati nationals.

 Regulatory oversight

-The Civil Aviation Authority of Kiribati known as a Civil Aviation Division is one of the Governmental divisions under the Ministry of Information, Communications, Transport and Tourism Development (MICTTD) and is responsible for all Aviation activities in the country.The primary aviation legislation used are:
+The Civil Aviation Authority of Kiribati known as a Civil Aviation Division is one of the Governmental divisions under the Ministry of Information, Communications, Transport and Tourism Development (MICTTD) and is responsible for all Aviation activities in the country.
+The primary aviation legislation used are: